 Since there are no intricate angles or curves, a pillow is a great project to practice pleating.
 Master the fold-and-tuck method and you can use it to embellish all kinds of items.

-Shabby chic or cottage style doesn’t really have a rigid definition but is more of a feeling – achieved through an elegant balance of old and new with a luxurious yet charming energy.
+This pillow and its companions fit into the shabby chic or cottage style category, which doesn’t really have a rigid definition but is more of a feeling – achieved through an elegant balance of old and new with a luxurious yet charming energy.

 Our pillow finishes at approximately 12″ x 18″ and is designed with a loose fit to allow a “karate-choppable” softness.